piecioshka/notes-polyconf-2016/README.md

 #### memory increase

-* node.js will whoutsdown 1.5GB gets allocated
+* Node.js will whatsdown 1.5GB gets allocated
 * monitor process.memoryUsage.rss
 * watch for steady increase in memory use